ContextMapper/contextmapper.github.io/_docs/tutorials/event-sourcing-and-cqrs-modeling.md

 ## Tutorial

 ### Context and Objectives
-This tutorial highlights the [Context Mapper DSL (CML)](/docs/language-reference/) concepts that support a) modeling event-sourced systems and b) CQRS.
+This tutorial highlights the [Context Mapper DSL (CML)](/docs/language-reference/) concepts that support a) modeling event-sourced systems and b) applying the CQRS pattern.

 Within CML Bounded Contexts and Aggregates, we integrated the [Sculptor DSL for tactic DDD](http://sculptorgenerator.org/) that allows domain-driven designers to specify the domain model of Bounded Contexts.
 This tutorial features this DSL.